techcsispit/Battleship-Game-JS/README.md

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-*Translation: Ofcourse you can use this for you project!
+*Translation: Of course you can use this for you project!
 Just make sure to say where you got this from :)

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF